 What is cffDNA testing?

-As more patients and providers become aware of the risks of amniocentesis, many are choosing to use cell-free fetal DNA (cffDNA) testing to determine fetal antigen status.
+As patients and providers consider newer treatment and monitoring options for HDFN, many are now choosing to use cell-free fetal DNA (cffDNA) testing to determine fetal antigen status.
 Unlike the traditional amniocentesis, the cffDNA testing carries no risk of fetal-maternal hemorrhage, increasing titers, chorioamnionitis, or fetal loss.
-This simple blood draw is a noninvasive way to find out whether a baby is antigen positive or negative.
+This simple maternal blood draw is a noninvasive way to find out whether a baby is antigen positive or negative.
 Fetal DNA is extracted from the mother’s blood and tested for the antigen.

 A negative result can greatly relieve patient anxiety, while a positive result can help patients prepare for increased prenatal appointments and the possibility of a longer hospital stay after birth.
 For women with anti-D, anti-c, anti-C, anti-E, anti-e, or anti-K, if the fetus is antigen negative, weekly MCA scans are unnecessary and the pregnancy can proceed as usual without an early induction of labor.
 If the fetus is antigen positive, the fetus is at risk for HDFN and weekly MCA scans may be required if titers reach the critical threshold.
 An at risk baby would be delivered at an earlier gestation (37-38 weeks).
 The results can also help determine if there is a need for RhD Immune Globulin (RhoGAM) in an Rh- mother.